Donna Milner

 Donna Milner (September 3, 1946 - November 11, 2021) was a Canadian writer.

 Milner was born and raised in Victoria BC.
 She lived in Williams Lake, British Columbia, with her husband Tom.
 Donna wrote and published the books After River, The Promise of Rain, Somewhere in Between, and A Place Called Sorry.
 She is often referred to as the "Oh, so Canadian author.

 Books

 After River

 Her 2008 book After River is, according to bcbooklook, "about a woman coming to terms with the disintegration of her family some 35 years after a young American draft resister named River crossed the border into Canada and changed their lives".
-The book had a 4/5 star rating on goodreads.com, from over 1,700 ratings as of October 2021.
-By 2015, the book had been published in 12 countries and into 8 languages.

 Somewhere In Between

 Milner described this book as "the story of a family dealing with loss and tragedy".
 One of the characters in the book, Virgil Blue, was inspired by a one-time resident of Milner's home city of Williams Lake, British Columbia.